RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/interfacing/microros-for-ros2-on-microcontrollers.md

 The steps will also use ROS2.
 At time of writing, there are a few possible options for installing micro-ROS with ROS2:

-1. Install ROS2 natively on the host computer on the computer that will connect to the microcontroller).
+1. Install ROS2 natively on the host computer on the computer that will connect to the microcontroller.

 > At time of writing (May 2022), **micro-ROS requires Linux OS** for native installation.